XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/look-up-transaction-results.md

 1. Was the transaction included in a validated ledger?
 2. If so, what changes to the ledger state occurred as a result?

 To know whether a transaction was included in a validated ledger, you usually need access to all the ledgers it could possibly be in.
-The simplest, most foolproof way to do this is to look up the transaction on a [full history server](ledger-history.html#full-history).
-Use the [tx method][], [account_tx method][], or other response from `rippled`.
+The simplest, most foolproof way to do this is to look up the transaction on a [full history server](../../networks-and-servers/ledger-history.md#full-history).
+Use the [tx method](../../../references/http-websocket-apis/public-api-methods/transaction-methods/tx.md), [account_tx method](../../../references/http-websocket-apis/public-api-methods/account-methods/account_tx.md), or other response from `rippled`.
 Look for `"validated": true` to indicate that this response uses a ledger version that has been validated by consensus.

 - If the result does not have `"validated": true`, then the result may be tentative and you must wait for the ledger to be validated to know if the transaction's outcome is final.
 - If the result does not contain the transaction in question, or returns the error `txnNotFound`, then the transaction is not in any ledger that the server has in its available history.
 This may or may not mean that the transaction failed, depending on whether the transaction could be in a validated ledger version that the server does not have and whether it could be included in a future validated ledger.
 You can constrain the range of ledgers a transaction can be in by knowing:
     - The earliest ledger the transaction could be in, which is the **first ledger to be validated _after_ the transaction was first submitted**.
     - The last ledger the transaction could be in, which is defined by the transaction's `LastLedgerSequence` field.

-The following example shows a successful transaction, as returned by the [tx method][], which is in a validated ledger version.
+The following example shows a successful transaction, as returned by the [tx method](../../../references/http-websocket-apis/public-api-methods/transaction-methods/tx.md), which is in a validated ledger version.
 The order of the fields in the JSON response has been rearranged, with some parts omitted, to make it easier to understand:

 ```json
 {